Frequently Asked Questions

 See the "Day in the Life" link for more information

 Every student is required to present evidence of good health and the ability to undertake the personal requirements of a Nuclear Medicine student, prior to the first day of clinical rotation.
 In most cases, this includes but is not limited to a physical examination, up-to-date immunizations, and TB Double Mantoux (PPD).
 A single PPD is required annually and must be administered within the one-year period.
 Some clinical sites may impose additional requirements.
 Failure to provide evidence of good health throughout the Program sequence will prevent the student from attending Nuclear Medicine clinical (Clinical Field Experience) courses.

 Evidence of health insurance is required for participation in the clinical courses of the Nuclear Medicine Program.
-The College offers a health insurance policy for students at a nominal cost.
-Enrollment forms are available at the Student Activities Office.
 The student is required to maintain comprehensive health insurance coverage throughout the Program sequence.
 The College is not responsible for costs incurred for an injury or medical problem sustained by a student while affiliated at a clinical rotation site.

 Successful results on a National Registry or Certification Examination is mandatory to receive State licensure in Ohio.
 Tri-C Nuclear Medicine program graduates are eligible for either the American Registry of Radiologic Technologist (ARRT) or the Nuclear Medicine Technology Certification Board (NMTCB).
 You may upon graduation take either or both of these national registry exams, (the State of Ohio requires only one).
 These computerized examinations are offered throughout the year at various testing centers in the area.